Joined Stern 2010

 New York, NY 10012

 Peter Blair Henry is Dean Emeritus of New York University's Leonard N. Stern School of Business.
 The youngest person to hold the position, he assumed the Deanship in January 2010 and joined the NYU Stern Faculty as the William R. Berkley Professor of Economics and Finance.
 Henry joined NYU Stern from Stanford University, where he was the Konosuke Matsushita Professor of International Economics, the John and Cynthia Fry Gunn Faculty Scholar, and Associate Director of the Center for Global Business and the Economy at the Stanford University Graduate School of Business.

-Henry currently serves as a director on the boards of Citigroup, Nike, and the National Bureau of Economic Research, as well as on the advisory board of Protivity, a global consulting firm.
+Henry currently serves as a director on the boards of Citigroup and Nike, as Vice Chair of the Board of Directors of the National Bureau of Economic Research (NBER), and is a member of the advisory boards of Protiviti, a global consulting firm, and Biospring Partners, a growth-stage firm that invests in life sciences technology.
+He is also Principal Investigator of the PhD Excellence Initiative, a Sloan Foundation-funded fellowship program for minority scholars seeking admission to economics doctoral programs.
 In 2015, Henry was awarded the Foreign Policy Association Medal, the highest honor bestowed by the organization.

 An expert on the global economy, Henry led the external economics advisory group for then-Senator Barack Obama's presidential campaign in 2008.
 Following the historic victory on November 4, Henry was chosen to lead the Presidential Transition Team's review of international lending agencies such as the International Monetary Fund (IMF) and the World Bank.
 In June 2009, President Obama appointed him to the President's Commission on White House Fellowships.